Runrig: Formation and early years (1973–1987)

+Initially formed as a three-piece dance band known as 'The Run Rig Dance Band', the band played several low key events, and has previously cited a ceilidh at Kelvin Hall, Glasgow as their first concert.
 The band was formed in 1973 with brothers Calum and Rory Macdonald and their friend Blair Douglas.
 Donnie Munro joined the following year and they started to expand outside their native Isle of Skye.
 Douglas left the band in late 1974 and was replaced by Robert Macdonald.
 This line-up continued until 1978, when Douglas re-joined and Malcolm Jones became guitarist, both displacing Robert Macdonald.
 In the same year, Runrig's first album, entitled Play Gaelic, was released.
 All the songs were in Gaelic.
 It was re-released in 1990 as Play Gaelic, the first legendary recording.
 In 1979, Blair Douglas left Runrig again to pursue a solo career.
 1979 also saw the release of Runrig's second album, The Highland Connection on the band's own label, Ridge Records.
 A somewhat transitional album, it features wailing electric guitars and ballads.
 The album also included the original version of "Loch Lomond".
 A later version was to become their signature song and closing song at concerts.

 The third Runrig album, Recovery (released in 1981), was a thematic record dealing with the rise and politics of Scotland's Gaelic community.
 1980 saw the arrival of drummer Iain Bayne (from Scottish folk/rock band New Celeste) and keyboard player Richard Cherns.
 In 1982, Runrig re-recorded "Loch Lomond" as their first single.
 They signed to a small label called Simple Records in 1984, and two singles were released.
 The first was "Dance Called America".
 A longer version of the second single "Skye" appeared on the Alba Records compilation A Feast Of Scottish Folk Music, Volume One along with an early version of "Lifeline", both of which were previously unreleased on albums, and "Na h-Uain a's t-Earrach" which was the B-side to "Dance Called America".

 The band then engaged the services of producer Chris Harley who brought to their recordings the benefit of his experience as a solo artist and a singer with The Alan Parsons Project and Camel.
 Runrig's fourth independent studio album, Heartland (released in 1985), combined Gaelic sounds with anthemic rock music.
 Richard Cherns left the band in February 1986 and was replaced by ex-Big Country member Pete Wishart.